Holi – The Festival Of Colors

-Holi – the festival of colors – is undoubtedly the most fun-filled and boisterous of Hindu festival.
-It is called as Dol Purnima or Dola Jatra in Bengal and Odisha, dedicated to Lord Krishna, or Basanto Utsav in West Bengal and Assam.
+Holi – the festival of colors – is undoubtedly the most fun-filled and boisterous Hindu festival.
+It is called Dol Purnima or Dola Jatra in Bengal and Odisha, dedicated to Lord Krishna, or Basanto Utsav in West Bengal and Assam.
 The customs and celebrations vary between regions of India.
-But It’s an occasion that brings in unadulterated joy and mirth, fun and play, music and dance, and, of course, lots of bright colors!
+But It’s an occasion that brings in unadulterated joy and mirth, fun and play, music and dance, and of course lots of bright colors!

 Happy Days Are Here Again!

 With winter neatly tucked up in the attic, it’s time to come out of our cocoons and enjoy this spring festival.
 Every year it is celebrated on the day after the full moon in early March and glorifies the good harvest and fertility of the land.
 It is also time for spring harvest.
 The new crop refills the stores in every household and perhaps such abundance accounts for the riotous merriment during Holi.
 This also explains the other names of this celebration – ‘Vasant Mahotsava‘ and ‘Kama Mahotsava‘.

 During Holi, practices, which at other times could be offensive, are allowed.
 Squirting colored water on passers-by, dunking friends in mud pool amidst teasing and laughter, getting intoxicated on bhaang, and reveling with companions is perfectly acceptable.
 In fact, on the days of Holi, you can get away with almost anything by saying, “Don’t mind, it’s Holi!”
 (Hindi = Bura na mano, Holi hai.)